cwesthues/setenv/README.md

 to quickly and easy deploy/recover.
 Actually, there are 2 sections:

-Pilots:
++ Pilots:
   weihenstephan.sh
-   Purpose: Setup all components for the PoC for Weihenstephan Input variables:
+   -Purpose: Setup all components for the PoC for Weihenstephan -Input variables: IBMCLOUD_RESOURCE_GROUP   IBMCLOUD_API_KEY
-      IBMCLOUD_RESOURCE_GROUP   IBMCLOUD_API_KEY

-TechZone:
++ TechZone:

    1_setup_techzone.sh
      Purpose: Pre-script for all TechZone scenarios